 I have seen many kids give up because they or their parents thought that they were not gifted at the violin.
 Very often these kids didn’t stand a chance because their instruments were unplayable.
 A so called “professional” setup is not always good enough (Any person earning money assembling instruments can call it a professional setup whether or not they know what they are doing).

 “Every violin needs work on the peg, nut, fingerboard, bridge, soundpost, tailpiece and very often the strings need to be upgraded for good sound.
 In my shop every instrument gets anywhere between ¾ of an hour and 8 hours of setup work done before it is offered for sale.

 “When your child begins playing the violin, viola, cello or double bass, it is important to start building up a relationship of trust between you, your child and a violin maker, just as you do with your family doctor.
 From day one, the setup, as well as the individual fitting to the right sized instrument, the choice of chin rest, and good shoulder rest adjustments can make all the difference as to whether your child continues playing or gives up out of frustration.
 Inadequate attention to any of these areas can result in shoulder and back pain, as well as negative feelings toward the violin.

-“When you come to visit my shop please bring some extra time with you.
+“When you come to visit me please bring some extra time with you.
 We always try to take our time to educate you, and we like you to take your time to make the right decision.
 Please always bring your child/children with you to select an instrument, for individual fitting, as well as for a little 10 minute lecture in “ How to look after your instrument”.